fostroll/ner_srv/README.md

 First, place storages of trained ***MorDL*** `UposTagger`, `FeatsTagger` and `NeTagger` into `ner_srv/models` directory.
 Change the parameter `emb_path` in `ds_config.json` file of every storage, so that that path became correct.
-Note, that the root point for relevant paths there is `ner_srv`.
+Note, that the root point for relative paths there is `ner_srv`.
 Thus, if your embeddings also placed in the `ner_srv/models` directory, just add `'model/'` in the beginning of each `emb_path` value.